miracle2k/webassets/docs/renderer.rst

 * `bundle`: the Bundle object being rendered.
 * `url`: the currently being rendered asset URL.
 * `content`: the asset content (for inline renderings only).
+* `env`: the environment currently in effect for the rendering.

 An example custom ``less`` renderer that can handle less being compiled either client-side or server-side (the environment will